You are here

 The N-VA wants an independent, impartial evaluation

 “What we needed was an independent, honest report.
 What we got was the De Croo government patting itself on the back,” added MP Frieda Gijbels, who is keeping track of the file for the Health Committee.
 The N-VA is therefore urging that work still be done to carry out our own independent, impartial evaluation of the Pandemic law, in which the question of whether it offers added value must be central.
-“A separate evaluation is currently being conducted through the, but this is still pending.
+“A separate evaluation is currently being conducted through the OECD The Organisation for Economic Cooperation and Development (OECD), established in 1961 as a result of the Marshall Plan, is a cooperation agreement between 34 countries in order to study and coordinate social and economic policy.
+The member countries try to solve their problems jointly and to mutually align their international policy.
+The organisation also collects statistical information to make comparative analyses.
+These OECD analyses are a valuable basis for the N-VA to test policy against itself or even to give shape to it.
+OECD , but this is still pending.
 In the meantime, several evaluations covering various elements have already been completed in the Netherlands.”

 The N-VA stands firm.
 “Let common sense finally prevail and abolish the Pandemic law so that parliament can remain fully involved in policy,” De Roover concludes.